freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/higher-order-functions/user-stories.md

 The `sortByYear` function should return `0` for all other scenarios.

 You should have an array of objects named `books` where each object in the array should have a string `title`, another string `author_name`, and a number `release_year`.

+Your `books` array should have a minimum of three objects.

 You should call the `filter` higher-order function on the `books` array with a callback to filter out books written after a certain year such as 1950 and save the filtered array in a new array named `filteredBooks`.